oddbird/oddsite/content/2016/07/26/drafting.rst

 borrowed from Don Fry’s Writing Your Way:

 1. **Define**: What’s the seed idea, question, or hypothesis?
-2. **Explore**: Reasearch, gather, and create the materials.
+2. **Explore**: Research, gather, and create the materials.
 3. **Organize**: Outline the structure, or impose one.
 4. **Draft**: Compile a complete, shitty first draft.
 5. **Revise**: Consider, critique, edit, and iterate as needed.

-The goal is never to follow these five stages in a srict order, but to pay attention to where you are, moving between different mindsets as needed.
+The goal is never to follow these five stages in a strict order, but to pay attention to where you are, moving between different mindsets as needed.
 Exploration is an expansive act,